 You possess a love of organization

-Much of decorating is good organization.
-Also, when dealing with multiple clients, projects and budgets, one has to be organized.
+Much of decorating is a good organization.
+Also, when dealing with multiple clients, projects, and budgets, one has to be organized.
 If being able to arrange furnishings, art, and decor in a pleasing manner brings you much pleasure, and if you enjoy keeping your own living space and life well organized, interior decorating may be for you.

 You are good with eyeballing

 Much of interior decorating is visualizing.
-Yes, cameras and laptops help, but most times you will still be required to visualize an item’s size, color and scale in a space long before it arrives there.
+Yes, cameras and laptops help, but most times you will still be required to visualize an item’s size, color, and scale in a space long before it arrives there.
 If this is not something that comes naturally to you, decorating will be a struggle for you and may even cost you (or your clients) money when mistakes are made.